EvoStream/ems_api_definition/_posts/2016-01-01-uploadMedia.md

 permalink: uploadmedia
 ---

 Creates an acceptor which receives an HTTP POST binary upload.
 The acceptor will be opened on a specified port and the uploaded media file will be written on a specified directory.
-The acceptor then waits for an HTTP PUT from a client with the media file as payload.
+The acceptor then waits for an HTTP POST from a client with the media file as payload.
 The media file is then written on the specified location in the server.

 This function has the following parameters: